tonyguesswho/favorite-things/README.md

 - FrontEnd

-The FrontEnd is a VueJs application located in the client folder deployed on netlify.
+The FrontEnd is a VueJs application located in the client folder.

 * Here is the [ LIVE FRONTEND URL](https://5d39aaf9a40c820009a38bd9--elegant-agnesi-f6c341.netlify.com/) of the application